Adapted lenses : Supersized to Medium Format

 This is the initial reason I started to investigate the possibility.
 The investment in one suitable adapter alone can be considerably less than the cost of a single adaptable lens of good quality in 35mm format.
 If you currently have multiple focal lengths in MF, you gain the use of them all for the cost of that one adapter.
 You may have a huge chunk of money invested in old MF lenses, and have no reasonable way to recoup that cash outlay in today's used gear market - and then turn around and buy all-new lenses in various sizes and of ANY type, without loosing a few bucks in the process.

-An example of using the Bronica 100-220mm while adapted with the Bronica to Nikon, and Nikon to E-Mount pair of adapters, and shot on a Sony NEX-F3 body is posted in the gallery.
+An example of using the Bronica 100-220mm while adapted with the Bronica to Nikon, and Nikon to E-Mount pair of adapters, and shot on various digital bodies are posted in the galleries.

 Remember that if you're still shooting film, you can immediately gain a fresh set of adapted lenses to use for standard 35mm film cameras if there's a matching mount for your body.
 If it's the same mount that's natively used or adaptable on your digital bodies, you get a one-time purchase bonus by not having to buy 2 or more adapters.
 If you don't currently shoot film - but want to at some point - superb film bodies are still cheap and plentiful, and I'd suggest you investigate any matching mounts that would work for MF adaptions, and buying one adapter would suffice for you as well.
 Even if you wouldn't be wanting a film body right away, you'll have an idea of what your options would be for later.